openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AdditionalTrustBundle is a reference to a ConfigMap containing a
+<p>additionalTrustBundle is a local reference to a ConfigMap that must have a &ldquo;ca-bundle.crt&rdquo; key
-PEM-encoded X.509 certificate bundle that will be added to the hosted controlplane and nodes</p>
+whose content must be a PEM-encoded X.509 certificate bundle that will be added to the hosted controlplane and nodes If the reference is set but none of the above requirements are met, the HostedCluster will enter a degraded state.
+TODO(alberto): Signal this in a condition.
+This will be part of every payload generated by the controllers for any NodePool of the HostedCluster.
+Changing this value will trigger a rollout for all existing NodePools in the cluster.</p>
 </td>
 </tr>
 <tr>